xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/change-namespace-for-xlr-10.3.md

 :::note
 Note:
 Any data migration is out of scope of this document.
 For example in case of database data migration, check with your DB admins what to do in that case.
+For the external database case the best option is to migrate database to a new database schema, and use that schema on the new namespace.
 :::

 :::note